TypeGraphQL and GraphQL Nexus — A Look at Code-First APIs 👀

 I hope these examples helped you understand how different the two libraries are.
 Let’s take a look at some of the tradeoffs of each library.

-- Reduces the number of places to keep track of your schema from three to two.
-TypeScript types and schema types are combined, but resolvers still need to be defined separately.
+- Reduces the number of places to keep track of your schema from three to two or one.
+TypeScript types and schema types are combined, but resolvers can either be defined separately or alongside the type definition.

 - Has been around longer, so at the time of writing, it has more features like field validation and authorization.